Skip to main content

 One-third to one-half of all patients with a form of Langerhans cell histiocytosis will experience some complications ranging from physical disabilities to neuropsychological defects.

-The more widespread forms of Langerhans cell histiocytosis can affect multiple areas of the body depending on the condition, so your child may need to follow up with a variety of clinical specialists in addition to an orthopaedic surgeon.
+The more widespread forms of Langerhans cell histiocytosis can affect multiple areas of the body depending on the condition, so your child may need to follow up with a variety of clinical specialists in addition to an orthopedic surgeon.
 Annual monitoring by experienced medical staff is strongly encouraged.

 Follow-up care and ongoing support and services for your child and family are available at our Main Campus and throughout our CHOP Care Network.
 Our team is committed to partnering with parents and referring physicians to provide the most current, comprehensive and specialized care possible for your child.